 Additionally, UNC-CH CIO is welcome to attend any meeting at his or her discretion.

-*Organization for ITEC purposes is defined as a School, Division or Department headed by a Dean or Vice-Chancellor.
+*Organization for ITEC purposes is defined as a School, Division or Department headed by a Dean, Vice Provost, or Vice Chancellor.

 - If a person feels s/he is eligible for membership, s/he can petition the current Chair of ITEC.
 Once a petition has been reviewed and it is shown that the person meets the above criteria, the petition for membership is made available to the current membership for discussion.
 If desired, ITEC candidates may come to the next available meeting and make a short presentation to the membership about their organization.
 If no contradictory evidence is presented by membership and the current membership confirms the addition, the ITEC Chair will notify the person of their membership.